 Directors work closely with cinematographers and therefore it is important that you understand the function of this role within a crew.
-Cinematography sessions will explain technical implications of using different focal-length lenses, the basics of coverage: master, close- up and cutaway shots.
+Cinematography sessions will explain technical implications of using different focallength lenses, the basics of coverage: master, close- up and cutaway shots.
 You will also come to understand the difference between hard and soft light.
 You will also learn the importance of sound for film, the practicalities of how to hold a boom, and sound considerations when choosing a location.

-Working with industry standard equipment, provided through MetFilm School's partnership with Procam & Take 2, students will learn the basics of camera, lighting and sound to enable the successful production of short narrative film.
+Working with industry standard equipment, students will learn the basics of camera, lighting and sound.